hbctraining/BMI714_Intro_to_HPC/lessons/R_on_o2.md

 1. O2 does not support RStudio use from the cluster, instead R can be run directly from an interactive session or as an R script (recommended). *Other clusters may have RStudio servers available, please talk to the respective system administrators for additional information.*
 1. To enable most types of plotting or image generation, you have to set up your account/computer to use X11 forwarding.
-1. Modules for R are available, and these have some commonly used pacakges installed.
+1. Modules for R are available, and these have some commonly used packages installed.
 However, the local environment would need to be modified and a user-specific folder(s) has to be created for installing additional pacakges.

 Let's walk through some of these in more detail, but make sure you are still logged on to O2 and in an interactive session.